Samuel W. Taylor: Film scripts and adaptations

 In 1942, the first film based on one of Taylor's stories, The Man Who Returned to Life, was released.
 This was later followed in 1951 by The Man with My Face based on his novel of the same name.

 His first foray into screenwriting began with Bait in 1954.

-In contrast to the serious nature of these films, Taylor was also the author of two short stories, published in Liberty weekly magazine, on which the Disney movies The Absent-Minded Professor (1961), Son of Flubber (1963), and Flubber (1997) were based.
+In contrast to the serious nature of these films, Taylor was also the author of two short stories, published in Liberty weekly magazine, on which the Disney movies The Absent-Minded Professor (1961), Son of Flubber (1963), The Absent-Minded Professor (1988) Disney TV episode, The Absent-Minded Professor: Trading Places (1989) Disney TV episode, and Flubber (1997) were based.
+"A Situation of Gravity" was reprinted in the 1996 collection Take My Advice, Mr. President!

 He is sometimes incorrectly credited as the writer of Alfred Hitchcock's 1958 film Vertigo, though that screenplay was actually written by Samuel A. Taylor.

 General novels

 Those novels not dealing specifically with Mormonism: